 A Year Ago This Guy Was A Janitor.
-Now He’s Coding For A Hot Startup | Fast Company
+Now He’s Coding For A Hot Startup

 “He’s seen the journey,” says Pegues shrugging.
 “We just talked for like an hour and a half and I was like whatever you want to do–just do it.”

 The reality is that at this moment in time Pegues is still the exception and not the rule.
 There are still many potential tech workers out there, people who are overlooked for technology sector opportunities because they are viewed as untrainable.
 Code Bridge hopes to suspend that stereotype.
-The next batch of students begin their program on Monday October 23.
+The next batch of students began their program this past Monday.

 Save